Starting Electronics Needs Your Help!

 You will also need:

-You basically just need to download and install the Arduino IDE software as described below, but rather refer to the step-by-step installation instructions on the Getting Started with Arduino web page - click the Windows, Mac or Linux link on this page.
+You basically just need to download and install the Arduino IDE software for the operating system that you are using.
+To do this, refer to the Getting Started with Arduino web page – click the Windows, Mac or Linux link on this page, or find the direct links below.

 We will initially program the Arduino board with a program that is built into the Arduino IDE.
-This program will flash the on-board LED on and off.
+This program flashes the on-board LED on and off.

 The circuit diagram below tells us to connect the anode of the LED to pin 2 of the Arduino board.
 Pin 2 is marked on the silk-screen of the board.
 The LED cathode connects to a resistor and the other lead of the resistor connects to one of the GND pins of the Arduino (the Arduino Uno has three pins marked as GND, use any one of them).

-Bend the longer lead of the LED out and down and then plug the LED into the breadboard.
+Bend the longer lead of the LED out and down and then plug the LED into the breadboard across the middle insulating channel of the breadboard.
+See the images below.

 Plug the 470 ohm resistor into the breadboard so that one of its leads connects to the cathode (shorter lead) of the LED.
 Connect the other lead of the resistor to one of the GND pins of the Arduino board using a long wire link.